-If you’re serious about your stargazing, you can become one of the 40,000 annual visitors at the Goldendale Observatory.
-The observatory boasts one of the country’s largest public telescopes, so visitors can enjoy some incredible magnified views of the night sky.
+If you’re serious about your stargazing, you can become one of the roughly 40,000 annual visitors at the Goldendale Observatory.
+It's no longer classified as a Dark Sky Park, but visitors can still enjoy some incredible magnified views of the night sky.

 5. Cherry Springs State Park // Pennsylvania

 Named after its abundant black cherry trees, this park is one of the best in Pennsylvania for viewing the night sky.
-So many campers and astronomers come for the great view of the stars and Milky Way that the park even hosts star parties during the year.
+So many campers and astronomers come for the great view of the stars and Milky Way that the park even hosts star parties.